70 Dark Fantasy Writing Prompts for Teens: Story Starters, Characters, Settings & Visual Ideas

 5. Character Ideas

-A scholar who discovers forbidden texts that start to rewrite their mind.
+A scholar who uncovers forbidden texts that slowly begin to rewrite their mind.

-A noble cursed to never feel warmth or kindness again.
+A noble cursed to never feel warmth, comfort, or kindness again.

-A witch bound to the forest she once tried to burn.
+A witch bound to the forest she once tried to burn to the ground.

-A prince who carries a coffin everywhere he goes.
+A prince who carries a coffin everywhere he goes — and knows who it is meant for.

 A thief who steals shadows instead of gold.

-A warrior whose weapon demands blood, even when there is no war.
+A warrior whose weapon demands blood, even in times of peace.

-A child who has never spoken, but whose silence carries magic.
+A child who has never spoken, but whose silence carries powerful magic.

 6. Setting Ideas

 Atmosphere is central to dark fantasy, and settings often feel like characters in their own right.
-These places are eerie, cursed, or filled with history that refuses to stay buried.
-They provide a backdrop for stories where even the environment resists the characters’ survival.
+These places are eerie, cursed, or steeped in history that refuses to stay buried.
+They provide backdrops for stories where even the environment resists the characters’ survival.

 A crumbling castle perched on cliffs that scream when the wind blows.

-A labyrinth beneath the city where candles never stay lit.
+A labyrinth beneath the city where candles refuse to stay lit.

-A mountain where the dead whisper in the snow.
+A mountain where the dead whisper beneath the snow.

 A cursed village where no one can die — but no one can heal, either.

-A marketplace that only opens at midnight, where bargains always cost more than money.
+A marketplace that opens only at midnight, where every bargain costs more than money.

 A battlefield where the ghosts still fight each night.

-A vast desert filled with black sand that swallows footsteps.
+A vast desert of black sand that swallows every footprint.

-A forest where trees drip tar instead of sap.
+A forest where trees bleed tar instead of sap.

-An abandoned throne room, where the tapestries shift to show new horrors each day.
+An abandoned throne room where the tapestries shift to reveal new horrors each day.

 Final Thoughts